Get Free Solar Panel Quotes

 The cost of solar panels is falling, which is excellent news for anyone in Sheffield who’s thinking of cutting their electricity bills for years to come.

-The average three-bedroom household in Sheffield can save £472 per year with solar panels, meaning you can break even in less than 14.9 years and spend the next decade or two enjoying completely free electricity.
+The average three-bedroom household in Sheffield can save £444 per year with solar panels, meaning you can break even in 15.87 years and spend the next decade or two enjoying completely free electricity.

-In this guide, we’ll explain how much you’ll pay for solar panels in Sheffield, how the local weather affects them, and whether there are any government grants.
+In this guide, we’ll explain how much you’ll pay for solar panels in Sheffield, how the local weather affects them, and whether there are any government grants, like the Eco Flex or ECO4 scheme.

 If you want to go solar at any point, you can compare solar panel prices with our help.
 Just provide a few quick details, and our expert installers will be in touch with free quotes for you to compare.